RoanHemmings/ClassicHomestarRunner/README.md

 ## CHANGES FROM THE ORIGINAL SITE (as of the last update):

 * I have merged the best parts from the current HTML5 Toons menu into the old Flash Toons menu.
-** Powered by The Cheat is therefore back as a category, I have given Puppet Stuff its menu preview, and Video Stuff is also a category.
+Therefore: Powered by The Cheat is back as a category, I have given Puppet Stuff its menu preview, and Video Stuff is also a category.

 ## CHANGELOG: